All Episodes

 Well, let the house burn because this is nature.

-We don't thrive by purposefully letting our property be destroyed.
+No, we don't thrive by purposely letting our property be destroyed.

 We try to save it.

-Now we may make dumb decisions of deciding to put these structures in certain areas where disasters are known to occur, but people take risks.
+Now, we may make dumb decisions in deciding to put these structures in certain areas where disasters are known to occur, but people take risks.

 The point is that we and every other species cannot exist and thrive.